CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Experiments

-All methods were implemented in Python.
-Source code and documentation are available at \url{https://github.com/phoenix0401/CleanSurvival}.
 Details of the datasets used are provided in Table~\ref{tbl-datasets}.
-We demonstrate the approach using the \texttt{rotterdam} dataset, derived from the Rotterdam Study, a large prospective cohort study in the Netherlands, and \texttt{flchain}, a study of the relationship between serum free light chain (a type of blood measurement) and mortality.
+We demonstrate the approach using the \texttt{rotterdam} dataset, derived from the Rotterdam Study \citep{Royston_Rotterdam_2013}, a large prospective cohort study in the Netherlands, \texttt{flchain} \citep{Dispenzieri_FLchain_2012}, a study of the relationship between serum free light chain (a type of blood measurement) and mortality, and \texttt{gbsg} \citep{Schumacher1994}, containing data from the German Breast Cancer Study Group.
+These datasets are distributed as part of the R package \texttt{survival} \citep{survival_R, R_core_team2025}.
+The \texttt{flchain} dataset contains naturally occurring missing values, for the `creatinine' and `chapter' variables of 17.15\% and 72.45\% respectively, while the \texttt{rotterdam} and \texttt{gbsg} datasets do not contain any missing values, allowing us to simulate different types and levels of missingness for benchmarking purposes.

 The results of data preprocessing strategies suggested by \texttt{CleanSurvival} are compared against the following methods: